 A theme can inject that splash of character and a touch of individuality into the twins’ bedroom.
 At the same time, it can still fit the overall look and feel of the room.
-If you were to have something such as a Disney theme, for instance, and a boy and a girl were sharing the room, you could have a Minnie Mouse theme for the girl and a Mickey Mouse theme for the boy.
+If you were to have a Disney theme, for instance, and a boy and a girl were sharing the room, you could have a Minnie Mouse theme for the girl and a Mickey Mouse theme for the boy.
 If you had two boys, you could go with superheroes and have Batman for one and Superman for the other.

 Just like the colours, you can go neutral with the theme.
 If you think your twins won’t see eye to eye, you can choose nature motifs or jungle ones and paint the bedroom in neutral colours.
 The neutral colours will allow you the flexibility to incorporate cartoon characters, superheroes, or other motifs into the décor.

 Of course, a bedroom accommodates playing, sleeping, and other activities, so you should divide the twins’ bedrooms accordingly.
 Cot bunk beds and other bunk beds create a clear sleeping area, not to mention saving space in the room.
-You can set up a study area, or even just a crafts area, by introducing a reasonably sized desk and a couple of chairs.
-They could also have their own chillout area, with a couple of beanbags, where they can read or watch TV.
+You can set up a study area, or even a crafts area, by introducing a reasonably sized desk and a couple of chairs.
+They could also have their chillout area, with a couple of beanbags, where they can read or watch TV.

-Set up some storage areas
+Set up some storage areas.

 One of the difficulties of being a twin is that the child(ren) must share almost everything.
 Even so, they’ll each need space for their personal belongings, so make sure you have storage options for each twin.
-Designate different spaces for specific belongings, such as drawers in a chest of drawers for trousers.
+Designate different areas for specific belongings, such as drawers in a chest of drawers for trousers.
 If the room is big enough, you could have a dresser per twin.

-Brighten the twins bedroom up with some accessories
+Brighten the twin’s bedroom with some accessories.

 Accessories can add character to a children’s bedroom and convey different areas within the room.
 Cushions and rugs work a treat for this!
 Arranging toys differently throughout the room enhances the effect further.
-If the twins have separate bedrooms, a motif with their first initial above the bed can individualize their space.
+If the twins have separate bedrooms, a motif with their first initial above the bed can individualise their space.